SleeplessChallenger/Self-Balancing-Trees/AVL_trees/AVL.md

 <h2>AVL trees notes</h2>
 <hr>

 - It is also known as one of the self-balancing trees.
-Purpose? => Avoid Skewdness
+Purpose? => Avoid Skewness
-- There is a balance (aka threshold) which will ensure that we don't have a skedness.
+- There is a balance (aka threshold) which will ensure that we don't have a skewness.
 If it's broken `=>` we'll have our tree rebalanced

 <ol>
 	<li>Balance</li>